Reporting on hierarchies

 View the hierarchy table

-The flat_hierarchy table is in the Customer Master section in the SQL Query Editor (Reports).
+The flat_hierarchy table is available in the following sections of the tree view in the SQL Query Editor (Reports):

 The table contains the following fields: